ExpressionEngine/ExpressionEngine/changelogs/patch.rst

 - Fixed a bug (#13) where `{if fluid_field}` conditionals would not work as expected.
 - Fixed a bug (#14) where entries would fail to save when a Toggle field was hidden and MySQL was in strict mode.
 - Fixed a bug (#22) where the JavaScript-based URL title generation did not match the PHP version.
-- Fixed a bug (#24) where Channel settings could not be saved if the default Channel Form author didn't exist.
+- Fixed a bug (#37) where Channel settings could not be saved if the default Channel Form author didn't exist.
+- Fixed a bug (#36) where deleting multiple statuses would not reset the confirmation modal button state.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists